Pennsylvania’s unemployment rate down in October - NewsBreak

 According to the department, the unemployment rate was down 0.1% over the month to 4.0% in October, which sets a new record low.
 However, the national unemployment rate was up 0.2% over the month to 3.7%.

 “With Pennsylvania’s unemployment rate dipping to 4.0 percent for the first time, this is a historic opportunity to reflect on the critical value of each and every worker in the Commonwealth.
 Individually, we work to follow our passions and support our families.
-Collectively, Pennsylvania workers are the engine of a world-class economy,” L&I Secretary Jennifer Berrier said.First baby born at Penn State Health Lancaster Medical Center
+Collectively, Pennsylvania workers are the engine of a world-class economy,” L&I Secretary Jennifer Berrier said.Office of Cannabis Management previews new regulations

 “A low unemployment rate is an excellent economic indicator, but our work is far from over.
 We must remain vigilant in our efforts to invest in growing our labor force, developing skilled workers that meet the needs of Pennsylvania employers, and attracting talented workers to the commonwealth,” Berrier added.